Air Jamaica Ltd v Charlton: Separate settlement with mutual insurance analysis: [29]-[35]

+Clause 13.3 would usually be void for perpetuity because there was no statutory exemption in Jamaica to the common law rule.
+But with each new member, there was a new settlement, and each member was a life in being, so the termination of a new settlement could in fact be calculated, and so the scheme was in fact not void for perpetuity.

 Advice

 The Privy Council advised that a resulting trust of the surplus funds could still arise in favour of the company, and so it would not be bona vacantia.
-Clause 13.3 would usually be void for perpetuity because there was no statutory exemption in Jamaica to the common law rule.
-But with each new member, there was a new settlement, and each member was a life in being, so the termination of a new settlement could in fact be calculated, and so the scheme was in fact not void for perpetuity.

 The powers for the trustees to change the settlement's terms were void for perpetuity, and so was the power for the widows to designate a beneficiary to receive benefits, because these were only contingent on termination of the plan itself which could occur more than 21 years after the death of any particular beneficiary.
 (The individual settlements were contingent on the death of each individual beneficiary under the scheme.)
 In any event, the scheme's terms prohibited granting beneficial rights in the scheme to the company in clause 4.
 But a resulting trust for the company could still exist.

 Lord Millett remarked that although Mr Vandervell, in Re Vandervell No 2 did not wish the share option to result to him, he did not wish to make an outright gift to the trustee company either.
 A presumption in the transferor's favour can only be made where there is no evidence that there was an intention to create a trust, or make a gift, or make a loan of the property to the transferee.